notmuch/notmuch/doc/man7/notmuch-search-terms.rst

 Xapian (and hence notmuch) prefixes are either **boolean**, supporting exact matches like "tag:inbox" or **probabilistic**, supporting a more flexible **term** based searching.
-Certain **special** prefixes are processed by notmuch in a way not stricly fitting either of Xapian's built in styles.
+Certain **special** prefixes are processed by notmuch in a way not strictly fitting either of Xapian's built in styles.
 The prefixes currently supported by notmuch are as follows.